MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/overview.md

 # Onboarding Buddy template for Power Platform

-The Onboarding Buddy template helps your organization set up and automate the new or transfer employee's mentoring experience.
+The Onboarding Buddy template helps your organization set up and automate a new or transfer employee's mentoring experience.
 Existing employees sign up to be *onboarding buddies* and are paired with with the new employees to help them onboard and ramp up successfully.

 The Onboarding Buddy app allows: